Activities & Organizations | HCC

 Advisor:

-The purpose of Alpha Delta chapter of Phi Theta Kappa at Hopkinsville Community College shall be the promotin of scholarship, the development of leadership and service and the vultivation of fellowship among qualified students of this college.
+The purpose of Alpha Delta chapter of Phi Theta Kappa at Hopkinsville Community College shall be the promotion of scholarship, the development of leadership and service and fellowship among qualified students of this college.

 There are academic requirements to be a member of this organization.